 - The Research Information Network (RIN) support the both CILIP and SCONUL’s definition of information literacy, but argue “it is important to adopt a broader interpretation of information literacy, which (i) recognises that ‘information’ must be taken to include research data; and (ii) clearly also encompasses the ability to manage, and where appropriate preserve and curate one’s own information and data.”
 Find out more from their web page ‘What is information literacy‘.

-- The first draft of the (Scottish) National Information Literacy Framework Scotland is now available.
-A copy of the draft framework can be found as a pdf download from the project website.
+- A draft of the (Scottish) National Information Literacy Framework Scotland is now available as a pdf download.
 The draft framework is being developed with secondary and tertiary partners using SCQF (Scottish Credit Qualification Framework) aims, structure and key features and existing frameworks and models.
 The Framework lists information literacy skill levels for all SCQF levels from access (School) through to PhD.
-They are also looking at applying it to the workplace and the wider community.

 - NHS Education for Scotland have developed an information literacy definition and framework that can be used in the healthcare context.